Initial Image references of Set Themes

 2) The stylised visual elements that he used to convey his ideas and the fact that they are most probably staged shot, meant that he is meticulous in his framing of the image.

-On the other hand, Julian Calverley’s body of works belong to the other spectrum of photographic style, as compared to David Lachapelle.
-While Julian’s works do not portray a highly stylised staged shoots or use of richness in colours; he uses colours in a more subtle way, but made use of dramatic light to shape his subjects.
+On the other hand, Julian Calverley’s body of works belongs to the other spectrum of photographic style, as compared to David Lachapelle.
+While Julian’s commercial works do not portray a highly stylised staged shoots or use of richness in colours; he uses colours in a more subtle way, but made use of dramatic light to shape his subjects.

 Julian Calverley is a sought after photographer in the UK and has gained a solid and trusted reputation with clients worldwide.
 He uses medium format cameras for most of his important works.
 I was absolutely drawn into the cinematic style of his Scotland landscapes, which eventually inspired me to visit Scotland highlands.